Spirent/SDWAN-Functional-Test-Suite/README.md

 2. A mapping file is provided that maps individual test cases to specific topology within the physical testbed configuration file.
 Find the appropriate physical testbed section that maps to the Test case Id from the mapping file `testbeds_lab/sd-wan_testbedMap.py`.

 3. Next you will need to modify the physical testbed information within your lab.
-This is a single template file to be supplied by the user that contains the complete details of their lab equipments.
+This is a single configuration file to be supplied by the user that contains the complete details of their lab equipments.
 See for example `testbeds_lab/sd-wan.yaml`.
 Several other STC configuration paramaters are also exposed if you need to override the defaults.

 4. For SD-WAN scripts there is no DUT configuration in the test script.
 You have to configure the DUT manually before running the test.
 The Gateway of EmulatedDevices are the same as with DUT interface IP.